-Located on Bavent’s township, the Château de Bénéauville is an outstanding monument that has no equivalent in Pays d'Auge.
+Located in the town of Bavent, the Château de Bénéauville is a remarkable monument that has little equivalent in Pays d'Auge.

-Its brickwork and stone, its facade straight and huge, its ax roof-shaped, make it a unique specimen of architecture.
+Its brick and stone apparatus, the rectilinear facade and its immense ax-shaped roof make it a unique specimen of architecture.

-Inside, the chimneys of the Château de Bénéauville tell us about people’s tastes for the revival of ancient literature, mythology, and sacred Scripture.
+Inside, the chimneys of the Château de Bénéauville tell us about the taste of Renaissance people for ancient literature, mythology, and scripture.

-In the dining room, Actaeon is changed into a stag, on the first-floor bedrooms, admire the polychrome chimney depicting Hercules slaying the Hydra, meditate on the great patience of Job and see "How Solomon made judgments admirable.”
+In the dining room, Actaeon is changed to deer.
+In the rooms on the first floor, admire the polychrome fireplace representing Hercules slaying the hydra.
+Let us meditate on Job's great patience and see "How Solomon made admirable judgments".

-The ceiling paintings in the library shows family crests, fruit baskets and flowers while the first floors bedroom and dining room ceilings shows small landscapes that have kept an astonishing freshness of color.
-These wonderful decorations were completed and are dated: "October 8, 1636".
+The paintings in the library's ceilings are filled with family escutcheons, fruit baskets and flowers, while the first floor and dining room ceilings represent small landscapes that have kept an astonishing freshness of color.
+These wonderful sets have been completed and are dated: "October 08 1636".

-In 1782 the Château de Bénéauville was sold to Pierrs Bernardin Victor Housset de Catteville, treasurer of wars residing in Caen and was sold several times until its eighth and current owner Philippe Augais.
+In 1782 the Château de Bénéauville was sold to Pierre-Bernardin Victor Housset of Catteville, treasurer of the wars residing in Caen and was sold several times until his eighth and current owner Mr. Philippe Augais.

-In 1897, the Château was the subject of a bequest from Mr. and Mrs. Duquesne to the benefit of the orphanage for the Arts, created by some famous women artists, including Sarah Bernhardt.
+It should be noted that in 1897 the Château was the subject of a legacy by M and Mme Duquesne for the benefit of the Orphélinat des Arts, created by some famous women artists, including Sarah Bernhardt.

-Through the Library, a fireplace mantle from the Château de Sully sur Loire complements all the wonderful that we have described.
+In the library, a mantel from the Château de Sully sur Loire completes the wonderful ensemble we have described.

 "The Château de Bénéauville is a wonder.
 This work is unique, it can not be compared to any other. it is perhaps the most curious Castle, the most complete, the most unexpected of our Pays d'Auge. "